Garden State Equality is New Jersey’s statewide advocacy and education organization for the lesbian, gay, bisexual, and transgender community.

 GSE, in collaboration with community partners, led efforts to ensure nondiscrimination for transgender and gender nonconforming people in NJ, pass the most comprehensive anti-bullying law in the country, end sexual orientation and gender identity/expression change efforts in NJ (sometimes called conversion therapy), and bring marriage equality to the Garden State.

 In this post-marriage environment, our main focuses are youth, transgender people, and seniors, and our work on those issues is informed by racial, economic, and disability justice concerns.
-GSE is working on campaigns to address homelessness, respectful treatment of seniors, safe environments for youth, and expansion of insurance coverage of transgender health needs.
+GSE is working on campaigns to address safe environments for youth, improvement of health services that meet LGBT community needs, and respectful treatment of seniors.
 Beyond that, GSE supports NJ’s activist community by bringing an LGBT lens to the shared struggle for justice.

 GSE is also tackling issues integral to bullying, such as the “school-to-prison” pipeline, where punitive school policies push students out of schools and into incarceration.
 GSE is studying policies promulgated by NJ’s Juvenile Justice Commission (JJC) that regard sensitivity to LGBT residents of JJC establishments, to see where GSE’s advocacy is needed, and how to better project LGBT youth from the depredations of our juvenile justice infrastructure.